UIronsMaths/Financial-Engineering/README.md

-# Options-Pricing
+# Financial Engineering
- This is an ongoing project creating a comprehensive program, written in C++, to price options of any kind using any valid method to do so.
+ This is an ongoing project creating a set of comprehensive programs, written in C++, to demonstrate the implementation of a variety of techniques in financial engineering such as options pricing.